Nurse Practitioner License Requirements: Change is in the Air

 Some states have not made changes to licensing requirements in a number of years, but the requirements in place today won’t necessarily reflect the standards in place a few years from now.
 A future nurse practitioner will have the most options if his or her education and third party certification meet the national standard.

 Click Here to find state specific Nurse Practitioner license requirements.

 A nurse practitioner will need to complete a graduate nursing program that is aligned to his or her role and intended population.
-The population may be as broad as ‘families and individuals across the lifespan’.
+The population may be as broad as ‘families and individuals across the lifespan’ (Family Nurse Practitioner Programs).
 However, the graduate student may choose to focus on a narrower age band: neonatal, pediatrics, or adult and gerontological populations.
 Other NP options include women’s health or psychiatric and mental health practice.
 The certification agency and licensing board may both expect that the program – not just the institution – be accredited.

 After graduation, the nurse will seek national certification.
 There are multiple certifying agencies.
 Each state chooses the organizations and/ or certifications that it will accept.
 However, there are national organizations that state boards often look to when making decisions.
 The NCSBN has rigorous criteria in place for acceptance; the NCSBN is so influential that the certification agencies themselves are making changes to align to the APRN Consensus Model.